Myra for Bead Cleanup

 8. Capture beads using magnets (3 min)

-9. Elute 15 ML of purified DNA into new tubes
+9. Elute 15 uL of purified DNA into new tubes

 Results

-The data clearly showed the Myra achieved significantly higher yields of purified PC product compared with the manual method (Table 1).
+The data clearly showed that Myra achieved significantly higher yields of purified PCR product compared with the manual method (Figure 2).

 Reproducibility of yield was also tighter when using the Myra.